joearms/old.blog/_posts/2013-05-31-a-week-with-elixir.md

 This is great.
 Reading the first line of an XML file is like listening to the opening bars of Rachmaninoff's third piano concerto.
 A sublime experience.
-All praise to the XML designers, hallowed be their names, give these guy's some Turing prizes.
+All praise to the XML designers, hallowed be their names, give these guys some Turing prizes.

 Putting the language version in all source files is essential.
 Why is this?